The Aces (indie pop band): I've Loved You for So Long (2023–2024)

 On February 17, 2023, the second single was released, titled "Always Get This Way".
 The Album, I've Loved You For So Long, was officially announced on February 21, 2023.

 On March 31, 2023, The third single was released, titled "Solo".
 The 4th single and title track, "I've Loved You For So Long" was released on April 28, 2023.

 On June 2, 2023, the Aces released their third LP, titled I've Loved You for So Long.

+Gold Star Baby (2025-present)

+On August 15, 2025, the Aces released their fourth studio album Gold Star Baby.

 Band members

 The Aces consists of Katie Henderson, McKenna Petty, Alisa Ramirez, and Cristal Ramirez.
 The band started while they were all in school together.
 Sisters Cristal and Alisa Ramirez, along with their best friends, decided to turn their musical after school get-togethers into a career.